 “We will be working closely with Kate throughout the next several weeks and throughout the duration of the leadership transition,” she wrote.

 The letter does not identify an end date for Ruiz’s employment with the district.
 Driscoll only said that negotiations were still underway between both sides.

-The mayor first announced Ruiz would be leaving on April 22, following a lengthy closed-door executive session of the School Committee.
+The mayor first announced on April 22 that Ruiz would be leaving, following a lengthy closed-door session of the School Committee.
 The board had promised to review the circumstances and actions surrounding the high school situation.